rit-sse/led-marquee/README.md

 ##Usage:

-You must create a file named "config.ini" that contains the following:
+You must create a file named `config.ini` that contains the following:
 ```
 [EMAIL]
 username=XXX@gmail.com